-For the unaware, this show is about a twelve-year-old saving the world from the weakest element trying to rule the world.
-Aang doesn't need to be a pacifist, but he is anyway-and I kind of love that for him.
+For the unaware, this is about a twelve-year-old saving the world from the weakest element trying to rule the world.
+Aang, the avatar who has been lost for a hundred years and is supposed to bring balance to the world, doesn't need to be a pacifist, but he is anyway, and I kind of love that for him.
 Sokka pulls the baddest chicks with no effort.
 Maybe Aang wouldn't have been attacked so much if Katara stopped announcing his presence everywhere they went.
 I said what I said.

-9/10 just for Zuko's redemption arc

-Erased:
+Erased: 9/10

-It's both so cute, and yet so sad.
+It's so cute yet so sad.
 That little girl cried over breakfast and I will never forgive them for that.
-This one is about a thirty-year-old man who travels back in time to when he was, like, ten to stop a tragedy from happening in the present and further tragedy from happening in the past.
-Imagine: a grown man's vocabulary coming out of a ten-year-old mouth, and that's thirty percent of the show.
-The ending was. . . a choice.
+This one is about a thirty-year-old man time-traveling back to when he was, like, ten so he can stop a tragedy from happening in the present and further tragedy happening in the past.
+Imagine a grown man's vocabulary coming out of a ten-year-old mouth, and that's thirty percent of the show.
+The ending was...a choice.
 Still good though.
-9/10 Phineas and Ferb: